Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a continuous bond for bingo prize fee schedules cost in Texas?

 Individuals applying for an original regular license to conduct bingo events are required by the Texas Lottery Commission to post a surety bond.
 Bond amounts are based on the applicant’s license class, which are determined by the commission during the licensing process.
 There are 10 license fee classes, and the bond amount must be between $125 and $7,000.
+The bond amount can shift to a range if there is a late charge penalty.
 Applicants should verify their license class and required bond amount with the commission prior to bonding.

-Ready to get bonded quickly, easily and accurately?
-Call 1 (800) 308-4358 or click here to connect with our team of surety bond experts.
+Ready to get bonded quickly, easily, and accurately?
+Call 1 (800) 308-4358 or click here to connect with our team of surety bond professionals.

 Why do I need this bond?